 - Degrees and Programs:

-- B.A. in Journalism and Integrated Media, Minor in Journalism and Integrated Media
+- B.A. in Digital Journalism and Integrated Media, Minor in Journalism and Integrated Media

 - Department of Media, Journalism and Public Relations, 6th Street Public Relations